 Welcome to NOAA CRSRA Licensing Program.
-This web site is intended to provide U.S. laws, regulations, policies, and guidance pertaining to the operation of commercial remote sensing satellite systems.
-Pursuant to the 1992 Land Remote Sensing Policy Act - 15 U.S.C.
-5601 et seq* . as amended by Public Law 105-303, responsibilities have been delegated from the Secretary of Commerce to the Assistant Administrator for NOAA Satellite and Information Services (NOAA/NESDIS) for the licensing of the operations of private space-based remote sensing systems.
+This web site is intended to provide U.S. laws, regulations, policies, and guidance pertaining to the operation of private remote sensing satellite systems.
+Pursuant to the National and Commercial Space Programs Act (NCSPA or Act), 51 U.S.C. § 60101, et seq, responsibilities have been delegated from the Secretary of Commerce to the Assistant Administrator for NOAA Satellite and Information Services (NOAA/NESDIS) for the licensing of the operations of private space-based remote sensing systems.

 In accordance with the Act, the regulations 15 CFR Part 960 concerning the licensing of private remote sensing space systems have been promulgated.

-The process to apply for a license to operate a private remote sensing space systems is described in the regulations 15 CFR Section 960.4.
+The process to apply for a license to operate a private remote sensing space system is described in section 15 CFR PART 960.
 This section outlines license application instructions.
-Additional information regarding the content of a license application has been included in Appendix 1 of the regulations.
-In general, a license application should contain a complete description of the design of the sensor payload.
-The license applicant should note that subsequent changes to the design affecting the system's operational capabilities after a license is awarded may require a license amendment.
-NOAA has up to 120 days to make a determination for the issuance of a license and will coordinate the review process within the U.S. Government.
+A person may submit an application for a license in accordance with the specific instructions found in Appendix A of the regulations.
+In general, a license application should contain a description of the applicant and a description of the system.
+The license applicant should note that subsequent changes to the design affecting the system's operational capabilities after a license is awarded may require a license modification.
+NOAA has up to 60 days to make a determination for the issuance of a license and will coordinate the review process within the U.S. Government.

 NOAA has the obligation to keep confidential proprietary information submitted by licensees or potential licensees.
 Documents considered business confidential or proprietary information may include foreign agreements and supporting documentation that are explicitly designated and marked as business confidential or proprietary by the applicant.

 As set forth in the regulation, 15 CFR PART 960.8-10, the conditions for operation of all systems licensed are determined by foreign and domestic availability.